Confinement in 1+1D $\mathbb{Z}_2$ Lattice Gauge Theories at Finite Temperature: Abstract

 \section{Abstract}

 Confinement is a paradigmatic phenomenon of gauge theories, and its understanding lies at the forefront of high-energy physics.
 Here, we study confinement in a simple one-dimensional \Zt lattice gauge theory at finite temperature and filling, which is within the reach of current cold-atom and superconducting-qubit platforms.
 By employing matrix product states (MPS) calculations, we investigate the decay of the finite-temperature Green's function and uncover a smooth crossover between the confined and deconfined regimes.
-This is furthermore confirmed by considering the Friedel oscillations and string length distributions obtained from snapshots sampled from MPS, both of which are experimentally readily available.
-Finally, we verify that confined mesons remain well-defined at finite temperature by probing their quench dynamics with exact diagonalization.
+Furthermore, using the Friedel oscillations and string length distributions obtained from snapshots sampled from MPS, both of which are experimentally readily available, we verify that confined mesons remain well-defined at arbitrary finite temperature.
+This phenomenology is further supported by probing quench dynamics of mesons with exact diagonalization.
 Our results shed new light on confinement at finite temperature from an experimentally relevant standpoint.

 \textbf{\textit{Introduction.---}} Lattice gauge theories (LGTs) were first proposed to unravel the intricate mechanism of quark confinement \cite{Wilson1974}, which is one of the key steps towards understanding the formation of hadrons at finite temperature and their transition to quark-gluon plasma \cite{Kapusta2006}.
 Although LGTs are still mainly considered when tackling problems in high energy physics, they are also extremely powerful when applied to condensed matter physics \cite{Wegner1971, Kogut1979, Wen2004}.
 There, confined phases emerge in many models which are used to describe strongly correlated systems \cite{Sedgewick2002, Sachdev2016}, and \Zt LGTs have direct connections to high-$T_c$ superconductivity \cite{Lee2007, Senthil2000}.
 LGTs' full power is unveiled when gauge fields are coupled to dynamical matter at finite doping, where the confinement--deconfinement transition still lacks a comprehensive theoretical description.
-This is also partially due to the fact that numerical simulations of LGTs become extremely demanding once the dimension surpasses the simplest case of one spatial and time dimension ($1+1$D) \cite{Magnifico2021}.
+This is also partially due to the fact that numerical simulations of LGTs are demanding \cite{Banuls2017}, especially when the dimension surpasses the simplest case of one spatial and time dimension ($1+1$D) \cite{Magnifico2021}.
 The study of LGTs becomes even more involved at finite temperature, where the usual numerical limitations are amplified.

 Significant advances in quantum simulations using cold atoms in recent years introduced a new platform to study strongly correlated many-body problems \cite{Greiner2002, Bloch2008, Bloch2012}.
 Considerable progress has been made specifically towards quantum simulation of LGTs using cold atoms \cite{Aidelsburger_2021}.
 A first proof of concept of experimentally simulating a \Zt LGT has already been made \cite{Schweizer2019, Goerg2019} by employing a Floquet scheme \cite{Barbiero2019}.
 Recently, new proposals have been put forward that utilize Rydberg tweezer arrays \cite{Homeier2023}, where the tedious implementation of the gauge protection has been greatly simplified by making use of the so-called local pseudogenerators \cite{Halimeh2022DisorderFree, Halimeh2022LPG}.
 Furthermore, proposals using superconducting qubits have also appeared \cite{HomeierPRB2021}.
 A lot of effort has also been made in using digital quantum computers \cite{Zohar2017, Irmejs2022, PardoGreenberg2023, Davoudi2022_LGT, Fromm2023} with a version of a LGT already experimentally realized \cite{Mildenberger2022}, however, limited in size.